timothyjward/osgi.enroute.site/_concepts/100-about-osgi.md

 ---
 title: OSGi Architecture
 summary: A short overview of what OSGi is about
-layout: concepts
+layout: toc-guide-page
-lprev: 090-modularity
+lprev: 095-modularity-maturity-model
-lnext: 210-overview
+lnext: 090-complexity-modularity
 ---

 The OSGi technology is a set of specifications that define a _dynamic component system for Java_.
 These specifications enable a development model where an _application_ is composed of several _components_ which are packaged in _bundles_.
 Components are communicating through _nano-services_.